SparkPost/support-docs/articles/tech-resources/deep-links-self-serve.md

 You can customize the domain SparkPost uses in your tracked links by setting up a [custom tracking domain](https://www.sparkpost.com/docs/tech-resources/enabling-multiple-custom-tracking-domains/)).
 This is useful from a branding and reputation standpoint and it also offers a mechanism for including universal links in your HTML email.

 **Note:** When you set up a custom tracking domain on your SparkPost account, you must verify the tracking domain either by publishing a CNAME record in DNS which points to the SparkPost click tracking service, or redirect the tracking domain to the SparkPost click tracking service.
-This can make it difficult to serve other content on that domain, including your `apple-app-site-association` or `assetlinks.json` file.
-The solution is to use a CDN or equivalent that can host your `apple-app-site-association` or `assetlinks.json` file while redirecting the custom tracking domain to the SparkPost click tracking service.
+This can make it difficult to serve other content on that domain, including your deep linking spec file.
+The solution is to use a CDN or equivalent that can host your deep linking spec file while redirecting the custom tracking domain to the SparkPost click tracking service.

 You can also have SparkPost include a specific string in the path part of a tracked URL by setting the `data-msys-sublink` attribute: